Blendify/blender-manual/trunk/blender_docs/manual/rigging/armatures/visualization.rst

 You can also use the *Hide* check button of the :menuselection:`Bone tab --> Display panel`.

-Note that hidden bones are specific to a mode - i.e. you can hide some bones in *Edit Mode*, they will still be visible in *Pose Mode*, and vice-versa.
+Note that hidden bones are specific to a mode, i.e. you can hide some bones in *Edit Mode*, they will still be visible in *Pose Mode*, and vice-versa.
 Hidden bone in *Pose Mode* are also invisible in *Object Mode*.
 And in *Edit Mode*, the bone to hide must be fully selected,